 If you would like to read more sponsorship stories please see the link below:

-In August 2013, we launched our own TSGY sponsorship scheme through the link we have with Lama Lhakpa Yeshe with the Tibetan refugee community in Rewalsar in Northern India.
+In August 2013, we launched our own TSGY sponsorship scheme in the Tibetan refugee community in Rewalsar, Northern India.
 Members of TSGY are currently sponsoring 60 Tibetan people in Rewalsar.
 However we urgently need new sponsors as we have many people - children and adults - very much in need of the help that can be offered through sponsorship.
 Our sponsorship page has a lot of information about how this works and about Tibetan people who are hoping for a sponsor.

 Sponsoring a Yak will provide a nomadic family with both milk, meat, transport and wool and is intrinsic to their way of life and culture.